 ITALY: Clothing Co Posts $54m FY Turnover

+Italian fashion group Clothing Company said Tuesday it will open a boutique in London this year and enjoyed a turnover of $54.3 million for 2002.
 The firm, which did not provide any year-ago figures, said turnover from the production of UK motorbike jacket brand Belstaff was $47.6m, while 2002 turnover from its men's fashion label Capalbio was $6.7m.

 Help test our new apparel sourcing tool.

 - US Q1 in brief – Columbia Sportswear, Amazon

 - Southeast Asia strategic sourcing review – a focus on Cambodia, Vietnam and Myanmar